stevepurdie/saap-docs/content/legal-documents/gtc.md

     1. The Customer is not authorized to assert or lodge a settlement.

-    1. STAKATER can change its service charges with one-month notice period, effective at the end of the following month unless a term commitment has been agreed between Stakater and customer.
+    1. STAKATER can change its service charges with one (1) month's notice period, effective at the end of the following month unless a term commitment has been agreed between Stakater and customer.
 For term commitment contracts, charges shall be locked for the agreed term.
 However, early termination / exist charges shall be applicable for premature termination.

 1. Term of agreement and Termination

     1. Services orders are established for a specific duration and may be terminated in writing after that, subject to the notice period.
-Unless agreed otherwise, the minimum term is 12 months, and the notice period is three months.
+Unless agreed otherwise, the minimum term is twelve (12) months, and the notice period is three (3) months.

     1. Both parties have the right to terminate the Agreement or specific orders immediately for cause, which can arise if the Customer utilizes the Services in a manner that violates the law, Agreement, or its purpose; or if the Customer makes them accessible to unauthorized third parties.
 If there is a reasonable suspicion that the Customer is insolvent, immediate termination for cause can occur by Stakater for customer’s inability to pay for services.